 - If a publisher is impressed by your writing they may ask you to write something for another project, perhaps a workbook, a resource pack or a teacher’s book to start with.

 - Plans can be changed if an idea is sufficiently powerful.

 Ignore the image from fiction publishing of the huge ‘slush pile’ of unsolicited and unwanted manuscripts mouldering unread in an in-tray.
 In ELT, we receive surprisingly few unsolicited proposals, and we’re usually glad to get them.
 Ultimately it’s where a lot of our authors come from: there are very few agents who represent ELT authors.

-> There are many ways to organize a proposal.
-What follows is a system which will help the publisher to navigate your documents.
+There are many ways to organize a proposal.
+What follows is a system which will help the publisher to navigate your proposal.
 It consists of breaking your proposal into four documents, each with its own clear function.

-> This is a document briefly setting out the aims of your proposal.
+This is a document briefly setting out the aims of your proposal.
 The two main topics you should cover here are market and methodology.

 Publishers don’t expect you to go into great detail about marketing issues.
 All you need do is show clearly who the book is for.
 This is likely to include:

 - language level(s)

 - type of institution where it may be used